PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 ![Exploded view all parts.PNG](images/Exploded_view_all_parts.PNG)
 ![Exploded view bamboo parts.PNG](images/Exploded_view_bamboo_parts.PNG "Exploded view bamboo parts.PNG")

-You can find the BOM for the PlanktoScope V2.6 and all the informations to supply or manufacture the components named with "… Assembly" in the [Kit Production](../kit/index.md) documentation.
+You can find the BOM for the PlanktoScope V2.6 and all the information to supply or manufacture the components named with "… Assembly" in the [Kit Production](../kit/index.md) documentation.

-## Toolings :hammer_and_wrench:
+## Tooling :hammer_and_wrench:
-In order to perform all the assembly steps you will need the following toolings:
+In order to perform all the assembly steps you will need the following tooling :

 1. T6H/Hex1.5 screwdriver
 2. T8H/Hex2 screwdriver